ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

         ![Mongo Server](securebuild-Images/mongo_vs.png)

-## Procedure to create a Secure Build virtual server to build the digital banking application
+## Creating a Secure Build virtual server to build the digital banking application

-You can complete the [same steps](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server){target=_blank} for creating the Secure Build virtual server to build the digital banking application Docker image.
+You can complete the [same steps](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#creating-a-secure-build-virtual-server){target=_blank} for creating the Secure Build virtual server to build the digital banking application Docker image.

 After you complete the steps to create the virtual server, this server is used to build the digital banking application Docker image, later in this trial.